Consequences of a Hit-and-Run Accident

 In addition to the criminal penalties for hit and run, almost every state imposes administrative penalties related to your driver's license.
 These penalties are often imposed through the individual state's Department of Motor Vehicles.

 Any conviction for hit and run, regardless of whether it's for a felony or misdemeanor, typically results in an automatic suspension or revocation of your driver's license for a period of six months or so.
-In some states the revocation can be as long as three years.
+In some states, the revocation can be as long as three years.
 Depending on the state in which you live, and the nature and circumstances of the car accident in which you were involved, the penalty for hit and run may include a lifetime revocation of your driver's license.
 These administrative penalties are in addition to any criminal punishment that might be imposed for hit and run.

-Civil Penalties for Hit and Run
+Are There Civil Penalties for a Hit and Run?

 If you have caused the accident, it is possible that another person involved in the crash may sue you in court for the damages they suffered.
 Such a lawsuit may ask for monetary compensation for medical bills, lost wages, and property damage.